Lockfile scanning across npm, pip, Go modules, and more.

 AGPL-3.0 · Free forever for open-source maintainers · Built by security researchers submitting to Chrome VRP and other major bug-bounty programs.

-Cliff runs locally.
-Your source never leaves the machine.
-Every fix arrives as a draft pull request you review like any contribution.
+The real ones don't just get flagged.
+Cliff fixes them.
+It runs locally, your source never leaves the machine, and every fix arrives as a draft pull request you review like any contribution.

-One Docker command.
+One command.
 Your GitHub token, your AI provider key, your repo URL.
-Cliff runs locally.
-Your source never leaves the machine.
+No setup wizard, no SaaS account.

 Lockfiles plus posture checks plus plain-English descriptions.
 A grade A through F, with the five things you need to fix to reach A.

-Every fix arrives as a draft pull request you review like any contribution.
+Fixes land as draft pull requests you review.
 Cliff explains its reasoning.
-You merge — or you don't.
+You merge — it ships.

 Six things Cliff does, today, in beta.